Eschatologue/CM_wiki/docs/spells/8th-level.md

 **Components:** V, S, M (fire and a piece of sunstone)
 **Duration:** Instantaneous

 Brilliant sunlight flashes in a 60-foot radius centered on a point you choose within range.
-Each creature in that light must make a Constitution saving throw.
+Each creature in that light must make a Constitution Saving Throw.
 On a failed save, a creature takes 12d6 radiant damage and is blinded for 1 minute.
 On a successful save, it takes half as much damage and isn't blinded by this spell.
-Undead and oozes have disadvantage on this saving throw.
+Undead and oozes have disadvantage on this Saving Throw.

-A creature blinded by this spell makes another Constitution saving throw at the end of each of its turns.
+A creature blinded by this spell makes another Constitution Saving Throw at the end of each of its turns.
 On a successful save, it is no longer blinded.

 This spell dispels any darkness in its area that was created by a spell.